Parenting Wisely

 Recommended Intensity:

-CD program takes 2-3 hours to complete and should be viewed twice in a six-month period.
+The program takes 3-5 hours to complete and should be viewed twice in a six-month period.

 Recommended Duration:

-Program should be completed within a two-week period.
+Program should be completed within a four-week period.
+For group administration, the program can be completed in 5-10 group sessions.

 Delivery Settings